VAX 8000: Description

 The VAX 8800 family is based on the NMI bus, which connects the CPU, memory controller and I/O adapters.
 The NMI bus is a 32-bit synchronous bus with a usable bandwidth of 64 MB/s.

 CPU

 The VAX 8800 family central processing unit (CPU) operates at 22.22 MHz (45 ns cycle time) and is implemented with discrete emitter-coupled logic (ECL) devices spread over eight modules.
 The majority of the ECL devices are macrocell arrays with 1,200 logic gates, while the general-purpose registers and floating-point units are custom logic devices developed by Digital.
 The CPU has 64 KB of cache implemented with 10 ns and 15 ns ECL random access memory devices.

+The processor employs "deep pipelining" through the utilisation of "uniform microinstructions" as opposed to attempting to pipeline VAX instructions.
+Its five-stage pipeline starts with an initial decode stage that generates microaddresses for each decoded machine instruction, these referencing microcode routines in the control store that provide the microinstructions required in order to perform the complete machine instruction.
+Such microaddresses are employed by the second pipeline stage, concerned with control store lookup and sequencing.
+The elements of each microinstruction are then employed by the subsequent pipeline stages, the third stage being concerned with operand and register reading, the fourth with execution involving arithmetic and floating-point computation, and the fifth involving register and memory writing.
+Machine instructions implemented using multiple microcode instructions cause such microinstructions to be scheduled and to proceed through the pipeline without the next machine instruction being fetched and decoded, this only occurring at the end of the microinstruction sequence.